 The next step is to contact a plumber.
 Keep in mind that not all plumbing companies offer 24-hour emergency services.
 It is recommended that you do your research, and find the contact number of a reliable plumber.
 That way you don’t just settle for who is available when your frozen pipe has burst.

 Plumbing costs depend on where the pipes are found, and how bad the damage is.
-You will also need the help of water damage professional if walls, ceilings, flooring or carpeting are damaged due to the bursting of the frozen pipe.
+You will also need to call a water damage professional if there is severe water damage.
 Jenkins Restorations can be reached at any time – by phone at 888.450.6580 or online.

 Remove Water Right Away

-It is important to remove water right away to prevent mildew and mold buildup.
-For this task, you will need towels, buckets, mops, and a wet/dry vacuum.
-You should not wait for the plumber to remove the water for you.
+It is important to clean up water right away to prevent mildew and mold buildup.
+You will need towels, buckets, mops, and a wet/dry vacuum.
+Do not wait for the plumber to remove the water for you, the longer you wait the more likely it is that you’ll get mold or severe water damage.

 These are the things that you need to do when a frozen pipe bursts.
 There’s no need to panic when it happens at your home or apartment.
 Just make sure you have the contact details of a reliable plumber or water damage professional like Jenkins Restorations ready for emergency situations such as this.